Therapy for the Highly Sensitive Person in San Antonio

 If you’re unsure, therapy can help you explore what’s really going on underneath the overwhelm.

-Want to feel less overwhelmed by your sensitivity and more connected to your strengths?
+Ready to feel less overwhelmed by your sensitivity and more connected to your strengths?

 Schedule a complimentary phone consultation today and let’s begin.